kubanmar/madas-docs/tutorials.rst

 Tutorials
 ==========

-In the following you find tutorials that introduce the functionalities of `madas`.
+In the following you find tutorials that introduce the functionalities of MADAS.
-You can also read them here:

 .. toctree::
    :maxdepth: 1